kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.7/index.md

 ### Support TLS certificate hot reload

 Starting with this release, you don't have to manually restart Applications to make them work with new TLS certificates.
-From now on, the IAM Kubeconfig Service provides `kubeconfig` configurations for users who have updated their certificates, and the API Server Proxy accepts requests that are made using `kubectl` with the new `kubeconfig`.
+Starting with Kyma 1.7, the IAM Kubeconfig Service provides `kubeconfig` configurations for users who have updated their certificates, and the API Server Proxy accepts requests that are made using `kubectl` with the new `kubeconfig`.

 ## CLI